PedestrianDynamics/jupedsim/docs/pages/jpscore/jpscore_operativ.md

  </model>
 ```

-{%include note.html content="The recommended values are by no means universal, and may/should be calibrated to fit your scenario."%}
+{%include note.html content="The recommended values are by no means universal, and may/should be calibrated to fit your scenario.

+Moreover, some parameter values, for instance $$\nu$$ in the GCFM or $$a$$ in Tordeux2015, have to be chosen wisely.
+Otherwise, it is possible that the agents overlap excessively, since no explicit collision-detection algorithms are implemented in these models.
+In case of excessive overlapping we recommend to perform  the simulation again with different values.
+"%}